Sajal Kumar

 I distilled our research into focused personas and mapped their job stories.
 Then, I superimposed those needs onto the blocks I had designed.

+I ran this exercise across all personas and their jobs-stories.
+Blocks that didn’t fit were refined or removed.
 If something felt missing, I didn’t create a new block for every job.
 Instead, I designed flexible layout blocks that could serve multiple needs without overcomplicating the system.

 Below is an example.